TommyGong08/tommygong08.github.io/_posts/2024-08-23-ANU-COMP6466-AlgorithmNotes.md

   - Sort and Search
 ---

-I will be highlighting the key points covered in the ANU COMP6466 Algorithm Course.
+I highlight the key points covered in the ANU COMP6466 Algorithm Course.
 This course aims to develop students' proficiency in algorithm analysis and design.
-The first five weeks focused on algorithm analysis, particularly deterministic and randomized algorithms, which I found very inspiring.
+The first five weeks focused on algorithm analysis, sort and search algorithm, particularly deterministic and randomized algorithms, which I found very inspiring.

 <!--more-->

-These notes serve for me as a quick refresher of the course content, so I've omitted many mathematical notations.
+These notes serve as a quick refresher of the course content for me, so I've omitted many mathematical notations.

-## Week1
+### Week1

-### Insertion Sort
+#### Insertion Sort
 Introduce the Insertion Sort, and its pseudocode is as follows, and the right side is the times the code executed:
 ```
 for j = 2 to A.length                   # (n-1)